tlienart/GPlot.jl/docs/src/man/styling.md

 In non-tex mode, a number of fonts and font-variants are supported, see [the appendix](/appendix/fonts/) for the full list.

 The table below is a subset of the supported fonts that are likely to be among the most useful.
-Note that not all fonts are supported for the SVG output.
+Note that not all fonts are supported for the SVG/Cairo output (cairo being required when transparency is desired).

 You can specify the font you want using its ID or its name (replacing spaces by dashes) for instance: